 Pride vs Self Confidence vs Hubris/Arrogance

-Interesting - in Dr. Raphs’s model, pride is good, arrogance is bad.
+Interesting - in Dr. Raph’s model, pride is good, arrogance is bad.
 The test for the boundary is “how impressive is the achievement?”
 Pride ducking with you is my post on pride and arrogance.

 For more info